iFaceless/tinkv/README.md

 [TinKV](https://github.com/iFaceless/tinkv) is a simple and fast key-value storage engine written in Rust.
 Inspired by [basho/bitcask](https://github.com/basho/bitcask), written after attending the [Talent Plan courses](https://github.com/pingcap/talent-plan).

+Notes:
+- *Do not use it in production.*
+- *Operations like set/remove/compact are not thread-safe.*

 Happy hacking~

 ![tinkv-overview.png](https://i.loli.net/2020/06/17/DW5JTEF4MlCsOLZ.png)